A Little Fable

 "A Little Fable" (German: "Kleine Fabel") is a short story written by Franz Kafka between 1917 and 1923, likely in 1920.
 The anecdote, only one paragraph in length, was not published in Kafka's lifetime and first appeared in Beim Bau der Chinesischen Mauer (1931).
 The first English translation by Willa and Edwin Muir was published by Martin Secker in London in 1933.
 It appeared in The Great Wall of China.
 Stories and Reflections (New York City: Schocken Books, 1946).
+In 1973, it was published in a collection of Kafka stories translated by Malcolm Pasley.
+In 2024, it was published as "Little Fable" in a collection of Kafka stories translated by Mark Harman.

 The story

+The story, in its entirety, as translated by Willa and Edwin Muir, reads: